-If we receive approval of NUPLAZID in additional indications, including DRP, we would need to continue to increase the size of our organization.
+If we receive approval of NUPLAZID in additional indications, including ADP, we would need to continue to increase the size of our organization.
 We may encounter difficulties with managing our growth, which could adversely affect our results of operations.\

-As of September 30, 2021, we employed approximately 570 employees.
+As of March 31, 2022, we employed approximately 500 employees.
 Our current infrastructure may be inadequate to support our development and commercialization efforts and expected growth.
 Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, and integrate additional employees and retain existing employees, and may take time away from running other aspects of our business, including development and commercialization of our product candidates.

 Our future financial performance and our ability to commercialize NUPLAZID and any other product candidates that receive regulatory approval and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 In particular, as we commercialize NUPLAZID, we will need to support the training and ongoing activities of our sales force.
-In light of the FDA's recent actions regarding our sNDA, however, and the resulting uncertainty as to the timing of such commercial launch, we may need to re-evaluate both current staffing levels and future hiring plans.
 To that end, we must be able to: